-Spending the next 100 hours in complete solitude was not quite the idea when i hugged my friends Fuji and Grete goodbye as they dropped me off at Fuji’s family’s Summer cottage on the Swedish countryside.
-But it quite quickly became the idea — what if i went not only offline, but completely without interacting with other human beings!!?
+Spending the next 100 hours in complete solitude was not quite the idea when i hugged my friends Fuji and Grete goodbye.
+From where they dropped me off, i still had another couple of kilometers of walking along a dirt road to Fuji’s family’s Summer cottage on the Swedish countryside.
+The idea came up as i walked past the last house before the cottage, and gradually settled along the rest of the way — what if i went not only offline, but completely without interacting with other human beings for a while!?

 So, how was it?

 Before i share with you some of my raw impressions from this experience, a quick disclaimer though.
 You might find most of what you’ll read below rather unimpressive — at least i did to a large extent.

 Perhaps 100 hours is not that long — perhaps being alone in a Summer cottage i was already familiar with and with lots of entertainment is very different from being alone in a remote trail in the Faroe Islands — i did not have any remarkable insights.
 I didn’t meet any inner demons i wasn’t already expecting, and i didn’t face any problems that didn’t turn out to either have a trivial solution, or be something that didn’t really bother me after all.